 Stitching around windows seems to be a place where dark stains and mildew take hold.
 It is especially important to let the cleaner have a chance to loosen the dirt; don’t be in a hurry to rinse the area.
-Find a dense brush; old toothbrush, fingernail brush, vegetable brush.
-Make sure the brush is soft!
-After the cleaner has had a chance to lift the dirt it is time to scrub around all the stitching.
+Again, use a soft dense brush; old toothbrush, fingernail brush or vegetable brush; we now offer our favorite brush; it is available on our site.
+If you still see mildew give it an extra scrub if needed..
 Rinse well!

 Never use a power washer on fabric!
 You might not see the damage but it is there.
 Power washing will stretch and weaken the fabric; you will also remove the waterproof treatment.
 Dirt and grime will fill in where threads use to be.
-If you use a Power Washer on fabric you have shortened the life of your boat top!
+Power washing will shortened the life of your fabric!

 Happy & Safe Boating….